pocket-id/website/docs/guides/oidc-client-authentication.md

 ---
-id: oidc-client-authentication
-sidebar_position: 2
+title: OIDC Client Authentication
+description: Learn how to authenticate OIDC clients in Pocket ID using client secrets and federated credentials.
 ---

-# OIDC Client authentication

 In the context of OAuth2 / OpenID Connect, "Clients" refers to applications that request access to protected resources.
-In Pocket ID, they are configured in the *OIDC Clients* section in the *Settings* portal.
+In Pocket ID, they are configured in the _OIDC Clients_ section in the _Settings_ portal.

 Typically OIDC Clients have a set of credentials that include: